xbobekf/oxygenium/.autodoc/docs/markdown/protocol/src/main/resources/time-inflation.md

 # create a line chart showing the block rewards over time
 plt.plot(block_nums, rewards)
-plt.title('Alephium Block Rewards')
+plt.title('Oxygenium Block Rewards')
 plt.xlabel('Block Number')
 plt.ylabel('Reward (ALEPH)')
 plt.show()

-# create a line chart showing the total supply of Alephium coins over time
+# create a line chart showing the total supply of Oxygenium coins over time
 plt.plot(block_nums, supplies)
-plt.title('Alephium Coin Supply')
+plt.title('Oxygenium Coin Supply')
 plt.xlabel('Block Number')
 plt.ylabel('Total Supply (ALEPH)')
 plt.show()
 ```

-This code would read in the data from the file and then use matplotlib to create two line charts: one showing the block rewards over time and one showing the total supply of Alephium coins over time.
-These charts could be useful for investors, developers, or other stakeholders who are interested in tracking the growth and development of the Alephium blockchain.
+This code would read in the data from the file and then use matplotlib to create two line charts: one showing the block rewards over time and one showing the total supply of Oxygenium coins over time.
+These charts could be useful for investors, developers, or other stakeholders who are interested in tracking the growth and development of the Oxygenium blockchain.
 ## Questions:
  1. What is the purpose of this code?